 The last two drawings are still a mystery, no doubt waiting to reveal themselves in the years ahead, that is: if the years ahead really are in front of us and not perhaps coexisting with us right now, in this moment.
 My mother’s notes are copious, a bit like my notes today.
 She writes that my dragon has a proud nose (underlined) just like my son.
 The blue is femininity, fecundity, meditation and serenity.
 The shadow shows the darker side of the soul, a vital part of herself.
 There is much water – that the Chinese consider water the abode of the dragon.
 Water also carries the symbolism of intuitive wisdom.
 She definitely had plenty of that.

 As I scan the drawings I am about to file them in a directory with other drawings.
 The first one I see is a lovely painting of a red dragon, made by my dragon boy’s baby brother.
 He doesn’t hesitate or play intuitive games.
 After being taught how to draw by his attentive grandmother, he just goes for it.
-But I should try the game with him anyway, and feel sorry I only played it once.
-I’ll try it again soon and report back here on any new magic that occurs.
+But I should try the game with him anyway, and feel sorry I haven’t played it more often.
+I’ll try it again soon.